 Get in touch to make an appointment or to arrange a free, no-obligation consultation.

 51 Sackville Street

-It has come to light that there’s a rare chance that having Dermal Filler treatment to soon before or after a Covid-19 vaccination could cause some inflammation.
-This kind of inflammation is not dangerous and the chances are minimal but, to be on the safe side, we’re...
+It has come to light that there’s a rare chance that having Dermal Filler treatment too soon before or after a Covid-19 vaccination could cause some inflammation.
+This kind of inflammation is not dangerous and the chances are minimal but, to be on the safe...